How Not To Write Female Characters

 One of the most disappointing instances of this is Petra Arkanian, one of the most interesting characters in Ender’s Game (one of the best sci-fi books of all time, if you’ve never heard of it).
 Yet as the series progresses, we see Petra’s primary role become that of a mother, rather than the fearless, independent warrior she was in the first book.
 Not that there’s anything wrong with being a mother.
 But for Petra specifically, it’s incongruous and a complete departure from her previous motivations and personality.

 Essentially, everything else about her character falls away so that she can serve the purpose of having children… and when she loses her first partner, she simply goes on to have more children for another male character.
 Needless to say, that’s a pretty disappointing character arc to watch unfold.
 Especially for readers who were so excited by her potential in the first book.
+This is a big way it can go wrong for male writers writing female characters.

 4. Depicting friendships between women as shallow/catty